Xilinx/gen-machine-conf/docs/usage.rst

 use one or the other.
 Most options work for either sub command but some are only available/required in one sub command or the other.

-gen-machine-conf is capible of auto-detecting the subcommand based on the file/URI specified with --hw-description.
+gen-machine-conf is capable of auto-detecting the subcommand based on the file/URI specified with --hw-description.
 If a .xsa file is specified, it uses the subcommand parse-xsa, and if system-top.dts is specified, it uses the subcommand parse-sdt.